-Discovering mold in your car is one of those things that makes your stomach drop.
+Discovering mould in your car is one of those things that makes your stomach drop.
 Maybe you left the windows cracked during a rainstorm.
 Maybe there was a slow leak you didn't catch for a few weeks.
-Whatever the cause, one thing is certain: mold doesn't fix itself.
+Whatever the cause, one thing is certain: mould doesn't fix itself.

-Discovering mold in your car is one of those things that makes your stomach drop.
+Discovering mould in your car is one of those things that makes your stomach drop.
 Maybe you left the windows cracked during a rainstorm.
 Maybe there was a slow leak you didn't catch for a few weeks.
-Whatever the cause, one thing is certain: mold doesn't fix itself.
+Whatever the cause, one thing is certain: mould doesn't fix itself.

-Mold needs two things to grow: moisture and organic material.
+Mould needs two things to grow: moisture and organic material.
 Vehicles have both in abundance.
-A single water intrusion event — a leaking sunroof seal, a blocked drain, a forgotten wet towel on the back seat — can introduce enough moisture to kick off a mold problem within 24 to 48 hours.
+A single water intrusion event — a leaking sunroof seal, a blocked drain, a forgotten wet towel on the back seat — can introduce enough moisture to kick off a mould problem within 24 to 48 hours.

 Common hiding spots include under the seats, beneath floor mats, in the trunk, and deep inside the HVAC system.
 The tricky part?
 You often can't see it until it's already well-established.